scpcom/LicheeSG-Nano-Build/README.md

 - created dummy libs for ae, af, awb, cvi_json-c, cvi_miniz and isp_algo in middleware/modules/dummy to avoid usage of any pre-built closed source lib
 - created light libs for cvi_bin, cvi_bin_isp and isp in middleware/modules/isp_light to reduce usage of dummy code
 - dummy and light libs are currently only used in kvmapp folder for NanoKVM, the real libs are still required and used for the other projects with camera module
+- added build of tailscale from source
+- synced defconfig and dts from licheervnano to licheea53nano
+- updated build scripts to compile the firmware (including MaixCDK and NanoKVM) for a53 mode (ARM 32-bit and 64-bit)
+- added submodules to compile tpu sdk

 # download source